 The Portfolio Composition Effect

-Keywords: Portfolio composition, investment behavior, risk preferences, mental accounting
+Keywords: Portfolio composition, investment behavior, categorical thinking, mental accounting

 JEL Classification: G11, G12, G40, D84